Ross Network Storage (U:, S:, R:)

 UM Network Storage

-All U-M students, faculty, and staff are allocated space on the Andrew File System (AFS) provided by the central University IT group (ITS).
+All U-M faculty and staff are allocated space on the Andrew File System (AFS) provided by the central University IT group (ITS).
 AFS is a central file storage, sharing, and retrieval system that you can access from Macintosh, Windows, and Unix computers.
 AFS provides a convenient way to store, share, publish and protect documents using a 'Public', 'Shared' and 'Private' folder structure.
 There is a quota for this storage.
 You can also easily publish information to the Web by placing documents in a special folder under your 'Public' folder.
 Find out more by visiting the AFS web site.

 Cloud Based Storage (Google Drive & Box)